hallettj/sunshine/README.md

 ------------

 Sunshine is the control layer (for lack of a better word) of your MVWTF app.
-It is essentially an implementation of [Flux][] with a particularly functionl angle.
+It is essentially an implementation of [Flux][] with a particularly functional angle.
 Sunshine provides an event system to listen for user intentions, server-side state changes, etc.;
 and an event handling system that is used to update application state using